Post

 \[\begin{align*} y^{\prime\prime} + py^{\prime} + qy &= (c_1y_1+c_2y_2)^{\prime\prime} + p(c_1y_1+c_2y_2)^{\prime} + q(c_1y_1+c_2y_2) \\ &= c_1y_1^{\prime\prime} + c_2y_2^{\prime\prime} + p(c_1y_1^{\prime} + c_2y_2^{\prime}) + q(c_1y_1+c_2y_2) \\ &= c_1(y_1^{\prime\prime} + py_1^{\prime} + qy_1) + c_2(y_2^{\prime\prime} + py_2^{\prime} + qy_2) \\ &= 0 \end{align*}\]

-Note that the superposition principle only holds for homogeneous linear differential equations and does not apply to nonhomogeneous linear differential equations or nonlinear differential equations.
+Note that the superposition principle holds only for homogeneous linear ODEs and not for nonhomogeneous linear or nonlinear ODEs.

 Basis and General Solution

-As we saw earlier in Basic Concepts of Modeling, an initial value problem for a first-order differential equation consists of the differential equation and an initial condition $y(x_0)=y_0$.
-The initial condition is necessary to determine the arbitrary constant $c$ in the general solution of the given differential equation, and the solution determined this way is called a particular solution.
-Let’s now extend these concepts to second-order differential equations.
+As we saw previously in Basic Concepts of Modeling, an Initial Value Problem for a first-order ODE consists of the ODE and an initial condition $y(x_0)=y_0$.
+The initial condition is necessary to determine the arbitrary constant $c$ in the general solution of the given ODE, and the resulting solution is called a particular solution.
+Let’s now extend these concepts to second-order ODEs.

 Initial Value Problem and Initial Conditions

-An initial value problem for a second-order homogeneous differential equation ($\ref{eqn:homogeneous_linear_ode}$) consists of the given differential equation ($\ref{eqn:homogeneous_linear_ode}$) and two initial conditions
+An initial value problem for the second-order homogeneous ODE ($\ref{eqn:homogeneous_linear_ode}$) consists of the given ODE ($\ref{eqn:homogeneous_linear_ode}$) and two initial conditions

 \[y(x_0) = K_0, \quad y^{\prime}(x_0)=K_1 \label{eqn:init_conditions}\tag{4}\]

-These conditions are necessary to determine the two arbitrary constants $c_1$ and $c_2$ in the general solution of the differential equation
+These conditions are needed to determine the two arbitrary constants $c_1$ and $c_2$ in the general solution of the ODE

 \[y = c_1y_1 + c_2y_2 \label{eqn:general_sol}\tag{5}\]

-Let’s briefly look at the concepts of linear independence and linear dependence.
-We need to understand this to define the basis later.
+Let’s briefly discuss the concepts of linear independence and dependence.
+This is necessary to define a basis later.

 \[k_1y_1(x) + k_2y_2(x) = 0 \Leftrightarrow k_1=0\text{ and }k_2=0 \label{eqn:linearly_independent}\tag{6}\]